xibosignage/xibo-manual/source/en/tour_login.md

 Users can be created by Administrators and given access to the system.
 The Username and Password for any new User should be shared in a private and secure manner and the User should change their password after they have logged in for the first time.

+### Two Factor Authentication

+[Two Factor Authentication](tour_two_factor_authentication.html) can be set by Users for added security.
+Once configured a User would need to enter a code sent via email or displayed in the Google Authenticator app to complete login and gain access to the CMS.

 ### Force Password Change at next login

 This function can be set by Super Admin Users at [User](users_administration.html) level.